fractalclockwork/hpc-runner/docs/design.md

 # UI Design
 Authors: Shree Patel and Shawn Schulz
-Last Updated: 28 February 2026
+Last Updated: 3 March 2026

 ## Objective
 This file details the goals, design, and scope of the UI components of this project.